realworldocaml/book/en/prologue.md

 In 1990, Xavier Leroy and Damien Doligez built a new implementation called Caml Light that was based on a bytecode interpreter with a fast sequential garbage collector.
-Over the next few years useful libraries appeared, such as Michel Mauny's parsing system.
-Efficiency further improved with a fast native code compiler that made OCaml's performance competitive with mainstream languages such as C++.
-A module system inspired by Standard ML also provided powerful facilities for abstraction and larger scale programs.
+Over the next few years useful libraries appeared, such as Michel Mauny's syntax manipulation tools, and this helped promote the use of Caml in education and research teams.

+Xavier Leroy continued extending Caml Light with new features, and this resulted in the 1995 release of Caml Special Light.
+This improved the executable efficiency significantly by adding a fast native code compiler that made Caml's performance competitive with mainstream languages such as C++.
+A module system inspired by Standard ML also provided powerful facilities for abstraction and made larger-scale programs easier to construct.

 The modern OCaml emerged in 1996, when a powerful and elegant object system was implemented by Didier Rémy and Jérôme Vouillon.
 This